mhguo1/TRAPD/README.md

 0) Pre-processing:
 There are several pre-processing steps that are necessary before running TRAPD: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf.
 Below, we provide several sample command lines for performing these steps:

+a) Separating multi-allelics and left-aligning indels:
+	There are several ways to do this.
+Please see https://genome.sph.umich.edu/wiki/Variant_Normalization for additional details on this problem.
+	We use Bcftools to accomplish these two steps using Bcftools (https://samtools.github.io/bcftools/bcftools.html): bcftools norm -m -any in.vcf.gz | bcftools norm -f Homo_sapiens_assembly19.fasta | bgzip > out.vcf.gz

+b) Annotation:
+	For variant annotation, we typically use VEP (https://www.ensembl.org/info/docs/tools/vep/script/index.html) and have achieved the best results with VEP.
+Several additional annotators include SnpEff (http://snpeff.sourceforge.net/) and ANNOVAR (http://annovar.openbioinformatics.org/en/latest/).
+	We highly recommend annotating the case and control data in the same way.

 1) Creating a SNP file
 A SNP file maps qualifying variants to each gene.
 Qualifying variants are variants that you think may be pathogenic (usually, rare protein-altering variants).
 You can create a separate SNP file for your cases and controls, or you can make the same SNP file.
 The SNP file has two columns: 1) Column 1 is your gene name, and 2) Column 2 is a comma separated list of variants assigned to that gene.
 A variant can be assigned to multiple genes.
 The header for this file is: "#GENE SNPS".